Before You Go

 Fort Boise is a popular site for wildlife watchers.
 Waterfowl are abundant during spring migration, with the greatest number of bird species seen during March and April.

 A new wildlife viewing platform was constructed in 2016 to give users a better view of Fort Boise’s wetlands.
 It was made possible by generous contributions from the Idaho Fish and Wildlife Foundation, the Golden Eagle Audubon Society, the Southwest Idaho Birders Association, and the Idaho Fish and Game Watchable Wildlife Program.

 During spring and summer months, Fort Boise’s waterways and ponds brim with water birds.
 Great and snowy egrets, black-crowned night herons, and greater yellowlegs are but a few of the shorebirds seen in the wetlands, creeks, and smaller river channels.
 Larger water birds, including American white pelicans, double-crested cormorants, and ring-billed gulls, patrol deeper waters in search of food.

 Fort Boise WMA is a recognized spot on the Idaho Birding Trail.

 Spring and early summer are good times to explore Fort Boise on foot.
 Most of the interior roads on the area are designated as trails and are not open to motorized travel.
 Portions of Fort Boise WMA are closed to public entry from February 1 to July 31.
 Please see the WMA map for additional details.

+The main portion of the WMA is day use only.
 A managed campground is available at the Martin’s Landing segment of Fort Boise WMA on the south side of the Boise River.